 Impact

-The vulnerability is an integer underflow in the Windows Common Log File System Driver that permits a local attacker with sufficient access rights to gain elevated privileges.
+The vulnerability is a heap-based buffer overflow in the Windows Common Log File System Driver that permits a local attacker with sufficient access rights to gain elevated privileges.
 As a result, the attacker can execute code or alter system configuration with higher privileges, potentially compromising confidentiality, integrity, and availability of the affected system.
-This underflow can be triggered by manipulating log data that the driver processes, leading to a wraparound that results in unauthorized memory access or privilege escalation.
+This overflow can be triggered by manipulating log data that the driver processes, leading to an out‑of‑bounds write that results in unauthorized memory access or privilege escalation.

 Affected Systems